tetracorp/k240/docs/_posts/2020-02-29-development.md

 right).

 Reviews of K240 in the Amiga press were positive.
-CU Amiga rated it 91%, receiving the CU Screen Star award for games recieving 85-92%, though missing out on the ultimate Super Star award.
+CU Amiga rated it 91%, receiving the CU Screen Star award for games receiving 85-92%, though missing out on the ultimate Super Star award.
 The One Amiga rated it 90%; Amiga Format 84%; and Amiga Power 83%.